slapglif/icarusbot/README.md

+# DEV NOTE: PYTHON IS NATIVELY SUPPORTED WITH MT5 - WE DONT NEED HACKS LIKE THIS ANYMORE

 # Overview
 IcarusBot is an email-driven trading system that listens to incoming trade signals from TradingView and automatically executes trades on the MetaTrader platform.
 The bot monitors a specified email account, parses trade signal emails, and processes the email subject to determine the appropriate trading action.
 It then delegates the trading action to a trade handler responsible for communicating with the MetaTrader platform.